Sophist-UK/dragonify/README.md

 | EngTurtle | v0.3 | ghcr.io/EngTurtle/dragonify:main | Handle errors resulting from 2 or more parallel requests to create a new network (for e.g. multiple containers starting simultaneously in e.g. NextCloud), switch from pnpm to npm to avoid needing network connection (potential security issue),
 | Sophist-UK | v0.4alpha | ghcr.io/Sophist-UK/dragonify:main | As above plus refactored code, supports additional Docker network approaches, improved logging, more efficient container start/stop event handling, handle Dragonify terminate signal, track networks and connected containers to avoid unnecessary Docker calls, add github actions for linting and TypeScript code quality analysis

-**Note:** This table will be updated as v0.4 progresses and when image locations above are change when PRs are merged.
+**Note:** This table will be updated as v0.4 progresses and when image locations above are changed if/when PRs are merged.

 ## Docker Network approaches